Zingsla/Study-Buddy/README.md

 * User can coordinate and create study sessions through the app
 * User can share locations with other users
 * User can search for other users
-* User can view other students' schedules through their profile
+* User can add other users as Facebook friends
-* User can edit their profile

 ### 2. Screen Archetypes